 In October 2021, the FASB issued ASU No. 2021-08 "Business Combinations (Topic 805)-Accounting for Contract Assets and Contract Liabilities from Contracts with Customers".
 The amendments in this Update address diversity and inconsistency related to the recognition and measurement of contract assets and contract liabilities acquired in a business combination.
 The amendments in this Update require that an acquirer recognize and measure contract assets and contract liabilities acquired in a business combination in accordance with Topic 606, Revenue from Contracts with Customers.
-The amendments in this Update require that an entity (acquirer) recognize and measure contract assets and contract in a business combination in accordance with Topic 606, Revenue from Contract liabilities acquired in a business combination in accordance with Topic 606.
-For public business entities, the amendments in this Update require 15, 2022, including interim periods within those fiscal years.
-For all other entities, the amendments are effective for fiscal years beginning after December 15, 2023, including interim periods within those fiscal years.
+The amendments in this Update require that an entity (acquirer) recognize and measure contract assets and contract liabilities acquired in a business combination in accordance with Topic 606.
+For public business entities, the amendments in this Update are effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal other entities, the amendments are effective for fiscal years beginning after December 15, 2023, including interim periods within those fiscal years.
 The amendments in this Update should be applied prospectively to business combinations occurring on or after the effective date of the amendments.
 Early adoption of the amendments is permitted, including adoption in an interim period.
 An entity that early adopts in an interim period should apply the amendments (1) retrospectively to all business combinations for which the acquisition date occurs on or after the beginning of the fiscal year that includes the interim period of early application and (2) prospectively to all business combinations that occur on or after the date of initial application.
 The Company is currently evaluating the impact of adopting ASU 2021-08 on its consolidated financial statements.

 In May 2021, the FASB issued ASU No. 2021-04 "Earnings Per Share (Topic 260), Debt-Modifications and Extinguishments (Subtopic 470-50), Compensation-Stock Compensation (Topic 718), and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Issuer's Accounting for Certain Modifications or Exchanges of Freestanding Equity-Classified Written Call Options (a consensus of the FASB Emerging Issues Task Force)".
-This ASU is intended to clarify and reduce diversity in an issuer's accounting for modifications or exchanges of freestanding equity-classified after modification or exchanges of freestanding equity-classified after modification or exchange.
+This ASU is intended to clarify and reduce diversity in an issuer's accounting for modifications or exchanges of freestanding equity-classified written call options (for example, warrants) that remain equity classified after modification or exchange.
 The guidance clarifies whether an issuer should account for a modification or an exchange of a freestanding equity-classified written call option that remains equity classified after modification or exchange as (1) an adjustment to equity and, if so, the related earnings per share effects, if any, or (2) an expense and, if so, the manner and pattern of recognition.
 The amendments in this ASU affect all entities that issue freestanding written call options that are classified in equity.
 The amendments do not apply to modifications or exchanges of financial instruments that are within the scope of another Topic and do not affect a holder's accounting for freestanding call options.
 The amendments in this ASU are effective for all entities for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
 An entity should apply the amendments prospectively to modifications or exchanges occurring on or after the effective date of the amendments.
 Early adoption is permitted for all entities, including adoption in an interim period.
-The Company's consolidated financial statements and related disclosures.
+The Company adopted this guidance effective January 1, 2022.
+The adoption of this guidance did not have a significant impact on the Company's consolidated financial statements and related disclosures.